bchardim/openshift-workshop/README.md

 ### Checking PVC and PV

-Check all PVC are bounded to a PV
+Check all PVC are bond to a PV

 ```bash
 $ oc get pv